alphaleadership/Nano-Shell/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/ghostfighter50/Nano-Shell/issues).
-You can also take a look at the [contributing guide](https://github.com/ghostfighter50/Nano-Shell/blob/master/CONTRIBUTING.md).

 ## Show your support

 Give a ⭐️ if this project helped you!